Historical ports

 The port of Messina in Sicily (from book published circa 1572).

 Historical ports may be found where ancient civilizations have developed maritime trade.

 One of the world's oldest known artificial harbors is at Wadi al-Jarf on the Red Sea.
-Along with the finding of harbor structures, ancient anchors have also been found.
+Along with the findings of harbor structures, ancient anchors have also been found.

+Ancient Tunisia (Phonecia)

+The cothon port of Carthage is possibly the most famous historical port in the world, as it's inner circular military harbour resembles the port at Atlantis as described in the writings of Plato.
+Several ports in the Mediterranean were cothons, including Motya in Sicily and Kition in Cyprus.

 Ancient China

-Guangzhou was an important port during the ancient times as far back as the Qin dynasty.
+Guangzhou was an important port during ancient times as far back as the Qin dynasty.

 Ancient Egypt

 Canopus was the principal port in Egypt for Greek trade before the foundation of Alexandria.